VelocityPowered/documentation/users/player-info-forwarding.rst

 use modern Velocity forwarding.

 .. caution:: Modern forwarding does not work with ProtocolSupport.
 Consider using legacy
-             legacy BungeeCord-compatible forwarding instead if you use ProtocolSupport.
+             BungeeCord-compatible forwarding instead if you use ProtocolSupport.

 Paper
 ^^^^^